sanathNU/TechnicaInsania/_posts/2023-07-15-Signal-Backup-Archaelogy.md

 |                          | MessageTable.QUOTE_BODY_RANGES | MessageTable.TYPE              | MessageTable.VIEW_ONCE             |
 |                          |                                |                                | PARENT_STORY_ID                    |

 Once I had that CSV file, I immediately wrote a simple Rust script to get the statistics.
-Take on that, original author[^1] – you write Ruby, I write Rust!
+Take on that, original author [^1] – you write Ruby, I write Rust!

 ### Data economics
 So, once I had all that raw data, it was time to make sense of it.
 I ended up whipping out a Rust script to crunch the numbers on my chats – yeah, I also wrote a Python version, just because.
 You can find the full scripts over here in the [gist](https://gist.github.com/sanathNU/5e4557d9f796d0733720695eb3c7483d).

+In Signal’s backup schema, a “thread” is basically just a conversation, identified by a ThreadID.
+With that and the message timestamps, you can slice, filter, and analyze chats however you want.
+Granular-level control, baby.

 Now, I'm not gonna reveal my Signal chats in public (I use Signal for a reason, man!).
-But it's safe to say that the chats were substantial!
+But it's safe to say... they were substantial!
+We had a blast in 2023, Thread 17!
 I genuinely didn't expect to communicate that much on this app.
-Makes me wonder how much more I would have had in WhatsApp.
+Makes me wonder how much more would show up in my WhatsApp backup.

 Anyway, here's a peek at the Rust code that did the work:
 ```rust